Miscellaneous

 5. Hosting

 As stated previously, WordPress was intended to be a blogging platform when it was created.
 People just started using it to build other things and not treat it like a blog.
-While the system may have adapted considerably to these changes over time, it doesn’t change the fact that this was never how WP was intended to be used.
+While the system may have adapted considerably to these changes, it still lacks a native way for users to buy anything on your site.
+Mindspun Payments turns WordPress into a complete digital commerce platform.

 7. Limited Functionality

 All in all, WordPress isn’t that scalable because, again, it is a blog at its core.
-It wasn’t built to be a website that can streamline day to day business operations, and you are largely limited by the plugins available for you to use.
+It wasn’t built to be a website that can streamline day-to-day business operations, and you are primarily limited by the plugins that are available for you to use.

 8. Speed

-Many users report having significant issues with the speed of WordPress websites, which can be caused by a number of different factors.
-Some examples of these factors include poor quality hosting that can’t keep up with your traffic, a lack of caching plugins, out of date plugins, and a lack of image compression and optimization.
+Many users report having significant issues with the speed of WordPress websites, which can be caused by several factors.
+Some examples of these factors include poor-quality hosting that can’t keep up with your traffic, a lack of caching plugins, out-of-date plugins, and a lack of image compression and optimization.
 These elements and many more can all result in the significantly diminished speed of your WP site.

 Seo Optimization